1jour1vin

 Terroirs

-Very gravelly, almost sandy clay-limestone soils, 0.49 ha farmed by the estate, climat Les Grèves in the middle of the hillside.
-This terroir takes its name from the soil, which is a combination of small calcareous limestones and sandy soils.
-One day's work (0.33 hectares) represents the surface area a horse can work in a day.
+Very gravelly, almost sandy clay-limestone soils, 0.49 ha farmed by the estate, Les Grèves climat in the middle of the hillside.
+This terroir takes its name from the soil, which is composed of small limestone pebbles and sandy earth.
+A journal (0.33 hectares) represents the amount of land that a horse can work in a day.

 Viticulture

-Manual followed by manual sorting and optical sorting of the grapes
+Manual harvesting followed by manual sorting and optical sorting of the grapes

-After destemming, the ripest, healthiest grapes are placed in vats for 15 to 18 days for cold prefermentation maceration, followed by 5 to 6 days for alcoholic fermentation.
+After destemming, the ripest and healthiest berries are placed in vats for 15 to 18 days for cold pre-fermentation maceration, followed by 5 to 6 days of alcoholic fermentation.
 These stages may be punctuated by several punch-downs and pump-overs.

-16 to 18 months in new barrels (40%) and one- or two-wine barrels, preceded by pneumatic pressing with juice separation.
+Aged for 16 to 18 months in new barrels (40%) and barrels that have been used for one or two vintages, preceded by pneumatic pressing with juice separation.

 Alcohol content